algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 v = \log_e(1+e^v).
 $$

-This is generally not an integer value, but $$v$$ *must* be an integer value, so what do we do in this situation?
+This is generally not an integer value, but $$v$$ *must* be an integer value (unless we want to try and use floating-point values (which we definitely don't have space for)), so what do we do in this situation?

 Well, let's look at the very first event where we need to increment our count from 0 to 1.
 With base $$e$$, there would only be a 59% chance of counting the first event, and if the event is counted, the value in the register would be $$\approx 1.71 \neq 1$$.